-There are two primary ways in which individuals can find out your practice.
+There are certainly a myriad of options that one can utilize in marketing physical therapy services.
+Here are two primary methods in which potential patients can find out about your practice.

-The first is patient to patient marketing; when a patient tells another individual about their satisfaction about your brand of physical therapy, you stand to gain referrals.
+- Patient to patient marketing – When a patient tells another individual about their satisfaction over your brand of physical therapy, you stand to gain referrals.

-The second mode of referral generation is with physicians.
-Both patients and physicians are in position to tell tens, maybe hundreds of patients.
+- Referral generation – This method is focused on physicians.
+Both patients and physicians are in the position to tell tens or maybe even hundreds of patients.

 As we all know these are only two sources of referrals.
-Others include a website, ads in the local newspaper local businesses, books, newsletters and other information tools that can passively build the recognition about your practice.
+Others include a physical therapy business website, ads in the local newspaper, local businesses, books, newsletters and other information tools that can passively build the recognition your practice needs.

-The number one mistake that most physical therapy private practice owners make is to focus time and energy on marketing ideas that are untested and unproven.
+The number one mistake that most physical therapy business owners make is to focus time and energy on marketing ideas that are untested and unproven.

-The best value for your time as a business owner is spent identifying your target market, recognizing the triggers that motivate them to refer and communicating with them in a relevant, timely manner.
+The best value for your time as a business owner is spent identifying your target market, recognizing the triggers that motivate them to refer and communicating with them in a relevant and timely manner.

-This is the difference between a stagnant practice and an exploding one.
+This is the difference between a stagnant practice and an explosive one.